Saturday, July 29, 2017

 This is the sister website to Ian Wood's Novellum where I used to blog book reviews, but since I reached 5,000 reviews (give or take), I decided to retire from reviewing.
 I'm still reading; I'm just not gabbing about what I read anymore.
 The time I save on not reviewing any more books, I'll expend on more creative pursuits.
 I'm thinking-up ideas for stories far faster than ever I can write them so I really need the extra time.
 Either that or another six hands, three more brains, and three more computers.

 Anyway: this is the place to come for updates on my novels, for rambling about writing them, for sneak peaks and sample chapters, and that's been taking shape.
-All of the children's, middle-grade, young adult, and adult-oriented novels I've written are available on Apple iBooks, Barnes and Noble, Google books, and Kobo books (hereinafter referred to as the Fab4).
-I refuse to do business with Amazon, so you will never find my novels there.
+All of the children's, middle-grade, young adult, and adult-oriented novels I've written are available on Apple iBooks, Barnes and Noble, and Google books (hereinafter referred to as the Titular3).
+I refuse to do business with Amazon or with Kobo Books, so you will never find my novels there.

-Marvel's Collapsing Universe my first and probably only non-fiction work, is now available on the Fab4 platforms.
-It's only 99 cents and runs to 600+ pages.
-It's an amateur fan's look at what's wrong, if anything, with the MCU, and how it might be fixed.
+Marvel's Collapsing Universe my first and probably only non-fiction work, is now available on the Titular3 platforms.
+It's an amateur fan's look at what's wrong with the MCU, and how it might be fixed.
 Full of observations, insights, humor, anecdote, and critique.
-Covers everything right up to The Marvels and it will be updated every time a new movie or TV show is released.
+It covers everything right up to Agatha All Along (or it will when that series is completed and I update the book!).
+It will be updated every time a new movie or TV show is released.

 Now I have to get back to writing!
 Writing!
 Writing!
 Keep your pencil up!